alexanderzjs/Desktop-Setup/system.md

 3. After installation, you'd better reboot the system.

 ### Remote desktop with GPU acceleration
 To debug remote desktop connection has GPU acceleration, you can check `~/.xorgxrdp.*.log` for Xorg log, monitor `sudo journalctl -f` for xrdp and kernel log during remote login.
 To test if your RDP session is GPU accelerated, you can run `nvidia-smi` in an SSH session.
-If you see `xorgxrdp_helper` in GPU process, you are good to go.
-There are two variants: Intel/AMD GPU or NVidia GPU.
+If you see `xorgxrdp_helper` in GPU process.
+But, you need to install a Desktop Environment or Window Manager.
 #### Intel GPU or AMD GPU
 1. Remote login session as normal user.
 2. The following commands would be sufficient, but I don't have testing device.
 Sorry about this.